Columbus in Colorado County, Texas — The American South (West South Central)

 Topics.
 This historical marker is listed in these topic lists: Education • Women.
 A significant historical date for this entry is February 3, 1851.

 Location.
 29° 42.396′ N, 96° 32.572′ W. Marker is in Columbus, Texas, in Colorado County.
-Marker is at the intersection of Walnut Street (U.S. 90) and Live Oak Street, on the right when traveling west on Walnut Street.
+It is at the intersection of Walnut Street (U.S. 90) and Live Oak Street, on the right when traveling west on Walnut Street.
 The marker is located along the street.
 Touch for map.
 Marker is at or near this postal address: 632 Walnut Street, Columbus TX 78934, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Tate-Senftenberg-Brandon Home (within shouting distance of this marker); Ilse-Rau House (about 300 feet away, measured in a direct line); Site of Railway Hospital (about 400 feet away); Townsend-West House (about 400 feet away); City of Columbus (about 500 feet away); Carriage Step on Prairie Street (about 600 feet away); Fiftieth Anniversary Celebration of the American Declaration of Independence (about 600 feet away); Bartels-Wirtz House (about 600 feet away).
+At least 8 other markers are within walking distance of this marker: Tate-Senftenberg-Brandon Home (within shouting distance of this marker); Ilse-Rau House (about 300 feet away, measured in a direct line); Site of Railway Hospital (about 400 feet away); Townsend-West House (about 400 feet away); City of Columbus (about 500 feet away); Carriage Step on Prairie Street (about 600 feet away); Fiftieth Anniversary Celebration of the American Declaration of Independence (about 600 feet away); Bartels-Wirtz House (about 600 feet away).
 Touch for a list and map of all markers in Columbus.